bostontrader/bookwerx-core/README.md

 # Validation

-Notice I say "you" can do this or that, not **bookwerx-core**.
+Notice We say "you" can do this or that, not **bookwerx-core**.
 This is intentional and keeping with the principal that this core is a minimalist thing.
 Although there is a core of necessary referential integrity constaints that **bookwerx-core** enforces, extra fancy features, such as validation belong elsewhere.
 You may easily use this API to make non-sensensical entries into your records.
 GIGO.

 # Random Junk...